GoogleChrome/chrome-types/README.md

-This repository generates TypeScript definition files from Chromium's source.
+This repository generates TypeScript definition files for the Chrome Extensions APIs, from Chromium's source.
 It contains a script which fetches relevant parts of Chromium's source code and runs its generation tool.